-Fuel failures, actual or potential, are events of important safety implications.
-In the two events reported where fuel damage occurred, the damage was preventable by appropriate maintenance actions or better understanding of the implications of inadequate maintenance.
+Fuel failures, real or potential are events of important safety implications.
+In the two events reported where fuel damage occurred, the damage was preventable by appropriate maintenance actions or better understanding of the implications of maintenance inaction.

 Failure of control rods to insert in the core is always a potentially safety significant event.
 The reported events showed that an adequate preventive maintenance programme would have prevented these events.